 - Reference works: dictionaries, encyclopaedias and guides shelved in the reference section, Periodicals Room (North Reading Room), 4th floor.

-Films and operas are available on DVD, these include European films (including Russia), the US, Latin America and Asia, from early silent cinema to the present day.
+Films, documentaries, operas and plays are available on DVD and video – from Europe, the US, Latin America, and Asia; from early silent cinema to the present day.
 Find the title you require from the Catalogue and then request it from the Enquiries Desk.

 The Film studies are classified using Bliss classification.
 A browsable guide can be downloaded: